NBsyxx/tweet-query-search-python3/README.md

 ## Design decisions, tradeoffs, assumptions
 I decided to use memory for speed, therefore a lot of dictionaries in the code.
 The whole application is built over the assumptions that time is unique to tweet.
+User can input any string for the search, but everything will be processed according to rules

 ## Complexity analysis
 Time complexity